hippogriffin/ess-helm/charts/matrix-stack/README.md

       secret: ess-postgres
       secretKey: password
 ```

-`serverName` is the value that is embedded in user IDs, room IDs, etc. It can't be changed
-after the initial deployment and so should be chosen carefully.
-If federating
-`https://<serverName>/.well-known/matrix/server` must be available and contain the
-location of this MAS.
-Future versions of this chart will do this for you.

 Additional MAS configuration can be provided inline in the values as a string with
 ```yaml